vikram57bs/Bridged-site-workers-flutter-app/README.md

 - Recruit individuals or entire groups for a project.
 - View stats and filters about projects, including the number of groups, individuals, and profiles.
 - Favorite groups for future reference.
+- report workers in case of behavourial issues which adds to individual profile and also the the groups they are part of.

  Additional Features:
 - Favourites Page appears for both contractors and workers based on their respective preferences.
 - Multi-lingual Support for diverse worker backgrounds.
 - Seamless experience across all Android versions.

  Installation